Séfora Camazano · Artist Statement

 This dual cultural heritage — Latin American and Spanish — is not merely biographical.
 It is the core of my perspective.
 It allows me to inhabit the margins, to listen to stories left outside the official narrative, and to transform them into images that endure.

-Portraiture as a
+Portraiture as an

 — Séfora Camazano